Star Jones Accuses Barbara Walters And Joy Behar Of Leaking News About Her Gastric Bypass

 The latest news follows a string of reports about Star Jones’ weight loss.
 Prior to the surgery, Star weighed more than 300 pounds and ultimately shed 160 pounds.
 Her public appearances caught the eye of fans everywhere as her appearance changed drastically as she lost the weight.

-During a previous interview with Glamour magazine, Star Jones discussed her weight admitting she was afraid of being judged for opting the undergo weight loss surgery.
+During a previous interview with Glamour magazine, Star Jones discussed her weight, admitting she was afraid of being judged for opting to undergo weight loss surgery.
 She also revealed how she often battled with herself over not having the self-control she believes she should have had.

 “The toughest part of the journey has been forgiving myself for not having the self-control I know I should have had, or admitting I needed help…I say with all sincerity, the surgery saved my life.”